-Miami Dade College, a state-supported college with eight campuses and an outreach center, serves more than 165,000 students.
+Miami Dade College, a state-supported college with seven campuses and an two centers, serves more than 165,000 students.
 The majority of students come from traditionally under-represented groups which includes 67% Hispanic and 20% African-American.
 About 51% of the students are the first in their family to attend college with 57% low income (living below the poverty line).
 In addition, about 75% of the students are under-prepared for college level work.

 About the CollegeKeys Compact

 The Compact is the result of a report by a College Board Trustees task force which found that nearly one-half of all college-qualified low- and moderate-income high school graduates do not enroll in a four-year college program because of a combination of poor preparation, low expectations and financial barriers.
 The report makes clear the need for a focused effort to ensure more opportunities for low-income students to attend and then succeed in college.
 Citing evidence that high-achieving students from low-income families have about the same chance of attending college as low achievers from wealthier families, the report points to an array of obstacles blocking low-income students from access to campus and then from success once they are enrolled.
 In addition to poor preparation for the emotional and academic rigors of higher education, students face challenges in getting the aid necessary to fund their education.
 The admissions and financial aid processes present “a lot of hoops to jump through,” processes that can intimidate and confuse the inexperienced, the task force reported.
 Once on campus, culture shock and difficulties transferring from two- to four-year campuses often present more obstacles.